ericmok/neuralnetwork/README.md

 ## Installation

-If using Node, then you'd want to require `nn.js`.
+This is not registered on npm yet :)

-Run `npm test` to run mocha/chai tests.
+Run `npm test` or `mocha` to enjoy mocha/chai tests.

-If you want to use this for your website, you'll want to use browserify to build the node modules.
+If you want to use this in the browser, you'll want to use browserify to build the node modules.
 There's a gulpfile included that will compile it for you.
 Just run:

 ```